 For over 20 years, InterTalk Critical Information Systems has been supporting daily operations in public safety, transportation, government and utilities sectors.
 With its complete suite of IP-based radio and telephony communication products, InterTalk delivers critical information at the right time, in the right format.
 The company is based in Nova Scotia, Canada.

-In the past, InterTalk relied on traditional timesheets that each employee had to fill out each week.
+InterTalk used to rely on traditional timeshee each employee had to fill out on a weekly basis.
 “It was very difficult and laborious, and not rigidly enforced by management,” Matthew MacDonald, Chief Engineer at InterTalk, recalls.
-As a result, timesheets weren’t done in a timely, consistent or reliable manner.
+As any manual timekeeping method, traditional timesheets were cumbersome and unreliable.

-This became the main driver in introducing online timesheets at InterTalk.
-The company vetted a number of options and eventually found actiTIME to be the best fit in terms of cost and value.
+InterTalk made a decision to introduce online timesheet software.
+The company vetted a number of options and chose to go with actiTIME as the best fit in terms of cost and value.

 The main driver to implement actiTIME was the SR&ED tax-incentive program.
 It has since grown to include other uses within the company with regard to financial projections.